tessi/wasmex/README.md

 ## The `Memory` module

 A WebAssembly instance has its own memory, represented by the `Memory` struct.
-It is accessible by the `Wasmex.Instance.memory` getter.
+It is accessible by the `Wasmex.memory` getter.

 The `Memory.grow` methods allows to grow the memory by a number of pages (of 65kb each).